 Many of the common services and perks you are used to on a Walt Disney World vacation are not going to be running during the reopening phase.
 Here are some of the biggest changes:

-FastPass+ – All FastPasses are being canceled during this time.
+FastPass+ – All FastPasses have been canceled during this time.
 The entire FastPass+ system has been suspended.
 This is to allow more space in the attraction queues to be used for distancing between guests.

 Right now, guests will only use stand-by queues to enter the attractions.